Advertisement.

 Label Me!
 Printouts

 River otters are sleek, furry, streamlined aquatic mammals that live in rivers, streams, ponds, and marshes in Canada and the USA.
 They are a large type of weasel (a member of the mustelid family).
-Their scientific name is Lutra canadensis (Genus, species).
-The river otter is an endangered species because of overhunting (it was hunted for its beautiful, dense fur).
+Their scientific name is Lontra canadensis (Genus, species).

 River otters are nocturnal (most active at night).
 During the day, they rest in underground dens.

 Anatomy: River otters are from 3 to 4 feet (0.9-1.3 meters) long and weigh about 44-82 pounds (20-37 kg).
 The tail is 1 to 1 1/2 feet (30-45 cm) long.
 Webbed feet help the otter swim.
-These sleek mammals have short legs and semi-retractible claws.
+These sleek mammals have dense fur, short legs, and semi-retractible claws.
 Both the ears and the nostrils close when the animal is under water.

 Fur: River otters are kept warm by their dense fur and high metabolism.
 They are active all year long, even through very cold winters.
 Careful grooming with their forepaws keeps the fur waterproof.